Start Up Sequence

 cd /gscratch/scrubbed/working-directory

-3. Start the Jupyter SLURM job#
+3. Start the Jupyter Slurm job#

 Submit the jupyter-server.job script with sbatch to start a job running the container-overlay and jupyter.